codingABI/SenderReceiver/README.md

 # SenderReceiver
-Receiver and senders to monitor environmental data like temperature, humidity ... window and mailbox states.
+Receiver and senders to monitor environmental data like temperature, humidity ... window, mailbox and wash machine states.
 ![Overview](assets/images/Overview.png)
 This project is not a "step-by-step"-guide.
 It is more a documentation of my devices.
 ## ASK